doctorfree/MusicPlayerPlus/with-cover-art/README.md

 as rendering images via a terminal emulator is pretty tricky.

 Here you will learn how to include album art in your mpcplus client and include the cava spectrum visualizer while browsing songs.
+Luckily, you will not have to copy and paste these files and setup the system yourself.
+The MusicPlayerPlus package contains all the configuration, scripts, dependencies, and a convenience startup command.
+To run `mpcplus` with spectrum visualization and album art all you need to do is execute the `mpcplus-tmux` command.
+If your music library contains album art in the album folders then it will be displayed alongside the visualizer and MPD client.

 The final result would be something like this: